jordan-public/nft-evenswap-solana/README.md

 ```
 swap(my_nft_mint: Pubkey, other_nft_mint: Pubkey)
 ```
-This call swaps the the NFTs as follows:
+If a previously created offer exists for this NFT, then this call swaps the NFTs as follows:
 - The NFT with mint ```my_nft_mint``` is transferred from the caller's appropriate Token account to the appropriate Token account of the caller who placed the existing offer of his NFT with mint ```other_nft_mint```.
 - The NFT with mint ```other_nft_mint``` is transferred from the program's appropriate Token account to the appropriate Token account of the caller.